 This may explain why some "before they die" people are able to review the events of their entire life in a single instant.
 Lots of previous research, including that of Taylor, have suggested that our normal perception of time is simply a product of our normal state of consciousness.

 In many altered states of consciousness, time slows down so dramatically that seconds become minutes, hours.
 Maybe months or years, who knows.

 This is a common feature of emergency situations, as well as states of deep meditation, drug experiences psychedelic and more.

 Let's go back to the beginning of the post now.
 What about Tony Kofi's apparent visions of his future?
 Did he really glimpse scenes from his future life before he died?
 Did he see himself playing the saxophone because somehow his future as a musician was already established?

 There are obviously some mundane interpretations of Tony's experience.
-Perhaps he became a saxophonist simply because he saw himself playing in his vision.
+Maybe he became a sax player simply because he saw himself playing in his vision of him.